Welcome to Year 3!

 Your child must come to school appropriately dressed for P.E on the right day.

-3B have their music lesson on a Tuesday.
+Both classes have music on a Monday.

 Your child will also have the opportunity to take home a home reading book, which they can read by themselves.
 They will be able to change their home reading book when they need to, and put it into their book bag.
 They will be reminded to do this when they get to school.
 If possible, please write the date and book title in your child’s reading record with a short comment to communicate with us in school that you have heard your child read.